random-goose/Notes-Vault/IV/DBMS/DBMS IV.md

 - Should be in 2NF
 - No transitive dependency
 - Non-prime attribute should not be dependent on non-prime attribute
+- i.e. every non-key attribute should be dependent on the candidate key

 | RollNo | State | City       | Station |